ssfsx17/ffpnp/Jobs/Dragoon.md

 Dragon's Speed (10 AP) (single) - Causes Quick status (1).

 Holy Breath (20 AP) (multi) - Vitality * Level * 5 holy magic damage.

+Twelve Dragons (56 MP) (multi) - Acts as Six Dragons, except that after the d6 roll, you can choose to increase or decrease the roll by 1.